rlmv/doc-trips/Design.md

 ============
 `superuser`
 `admin/director/staff` - can view and edit all database.
 Cannot touch User objects.
+`croo` - is this intermediate distinction necessary?
+Should they simply have admin permissions?
 `graders`
 `leaders` - a User is a leader if she has submitted a `LeaderApplication` `trippee` - incoming students